pranitastudent/Exam-Dashboard/README.md

 ## JavaScript Testing

-In order to test the javascript , a test.js files was created so that Jasmine testing could take place.
+In order to test the javascript , a [test.js](https://github.com/pranitastudent/Milestone-Second/blob/master/static/js/test.js) was created so that Jasmine testing could take place.
 Test.Js is adaptation of 'Jasmine Challenges Drinks Game'whereby an age is inputted and the user gets a statement shown according to the age input.
-Each of the if and else if statements were tested and all passed the jasmine tests.
+Each of the if and else if statements were tested and all passed the jasmine tests in [testSpec.js](https://github.com/pranitastudent/Milestone-Second/blob/master/static/js/testSpec.js).

 ## Testing User Stories